11 Money-saving tips for your summer holiday 2019

 It might sound ridiculous saving for your next holiday when you haven’t been on your 2019 one yet, but there are plenty of ways to save money gradually and end up with enough to pay for a holiday in the future.

 You will find that most high street banks offer a savings account but there is also the option with some challenger banks to move money over to a savings ‘pot’ on a regular basis.
-For example, N26 have ‘Spaces’ and Starling Bank have ‘Goals’ which allow you to put money aside using their associated app.
+For example, Starling Bank has ‘Goals’ which allows you to put money aside using their associated app.

 Try and set up a savings goal and over the course of 12 months, you’ll be surprised how much you can save.